thiswillbeyourgithub/wdoc/README.md

 * **text**: send a text content directly as path
 * **local_html**: useful for website dumps
 * **logseq_markdown**: thanks to my other project: [LogseqMarkdownParser](https://github.com/thiswillbeyourgithub/LogseqMarkdownParser) you can use your [Logseq graph](https://github.com/logseq/logseq/)
 * **local_audio**: supports many file formats, can use either OpenAI's whisper or [deepgram](https://deepgram.com).
 Supports automatically removing silence etc. Note: audio that are too large for whisper (usually >25mb) are automatically split into smaller files, transcribed, then combined.
+Also, audio transcripts are converted to text containing timestamps at regular intervals, making it possible to ask the LLM when something was said.
 * **local_video**: extract the audio then treat it as **local_audio**
 * **online_media**: use youtube_dl to try to download videos/audio, if fails try to intercept good url candidates using playwright to load the page.
 Then processed as **local_audio** (but works with video too).
 * **epub**: barely tested because epub is in general a poorly defined format